 Focus on nutrition

-Hormonal fluctuations can affect everything from your energy levels to your bone health, so it’s crucial to nourish your body well.
-A recent study found women in perimenopause and menopause may benefit from a diet rich in calcium, vitamin D, and iron to support bone density and general wellbeing.
-Foods like leafy greens, almonds, tofu, and fortified plant-based milks are great sources of these nutrients.
-Omega-3-rich foods like salmon, flaxseeds, and walnuts may also help reduce inflammation and support brain health .
+Hormonal fluctuations can affect everything from your energy levels to bone health, so it’s crucial to nourish your body well.
+Research shows that women in perimenopause and menopause may benefit from a diet rich in calcium, vitamin D, and iron to support bone density and overall wellbeing.

 Stay active